ADA-GWU/1-basics-of-pl-KananIsmayilov2002/README.md

 This experiment demonstrates that choosing between static and dynamic data structures involves a trade-off between memory efficiency and flexibility.

 # Task 4 Python
-## Flexibility:
-My solution is more flexible, because it allows the user to input the matrix dimensions and elements interactively.
-Chatgpt solution is less flexible as it gives a predefined matrix, focusing only on solution.

-## Readability:
-My solution is easier to understand for beginners due to loops and clear steps.
-In contrast, Chatgpt solution is more concise but uses list comprehensions which can reduce readability for those who are not  familiar with Python.

-## Efficiency:
-Chatgpt solution is more efficient, using Python’s built-in list slicing which is faster.
-My solution with nested loops is slower as it manually constructs the submatrix.

 # Task 4 C++
 ## Flexibility: